Corporate Europe Observatory (CEO)

-Not all these staff work full-time for CEO; most are part-time and the percentages in the above list relate to their total working hours.
-Our FTE calculation is based on rounding up all figures and includes all staff who carried out some relevant activities in 2017; some staff work substantially less than the FTE percentages given.
+Not all these staff work full-time for CEO; many are part-time and the percentages given relate to their total working hours.
+Our FTE calculation is based on rounding up all figures and reflects the current situation in April 2021.
+Please note that some staff work substantially less than the FTE percentages given.

 Person in charge of EU relations